vscentrum/gssi-training/tblite/README.md

 - `install.sh`: this installs tblite.
 By default, `$VSC_DATA` is used as the base directory, but in case the `$GSSI_BASEDIR` variable is set it should be used instead.
-The install script should be idempotent, it should succeed if an existing installation is already present.
+  - The install script should be idempotent, it should succeed if an existing installation is already present.
+  - The install script can also print useful feedback about the installation if desired.
 - `run.sh`: this runs the Python script that is provided as the first command-line argument, making use of the installation done by `install.sh`